Emma-Jane LaRoche Foundation Degree (FdA) Humanistic Counsellor

 I am a registered counsellor (MBACP) in North West Surrey and Hampshire.
-In my private practices I offer counselling for clients of 16 years and above, for either short or long term therapy.
+In my private practices I offer counselling for clients of 16 years and above, for either short (time-limited)or long term therapy.
 I have experience working within the NHS in GP practices, the visually impaired and their families and young people.
-Currently I volunteer as a counsellor at a local youth charity working with 16-25 year olds as well as running a support group for depression and anxiety for adults of all ages.
+Currently I volunteer as a counsellor at a local youth charity working with 16-25 years.

 How can counselling help?

 It’s not always that easy to talk through issues with friends and family Counselling allows you to explore and express your thoughts and feelings and make sense of your worries in a safe environment.
 Supporting you through tough times and sometimes life-time changing decisions or just being there for you whilst you share your sadness, and loss over a loved one.
 This can be the point at which we feel that professional help may be what’s needed.

 - Do you feel stressed, anxious, worried, confused ?

 - Do you sometimes feel hopeless, lost, stuck, sad ?

 - Do you feel overwhelmed, with no sense of direction?

 Redundancy, work related issues, bereavement, bullying, sexual abuse, trauma, and relationship issues are just some of the things why people come looking for counselling.